The

 Enable TLS/SSL for outbound messages

-If checked, CryptoFilter uses TLS/SSL whenever the target server announces is and encrypts the data sent over the wire.
+If checked, CryptoFilter uses TLS/SSL and encrypts the data sent over the wire.

 Certificate authority certificate file